moharashid/docker-workshop-2026/homework1/README.md

 uv run jupyter notebook
 ```

-- Access notebooks in your browser to explore datasets and confirm the lookup CSV table.
+- Access notebooks in your browser to explore datasets, inspect columns, and verify preprocessing.

 ---